wapiti-scanner/wapiti/README.rst

 + takeover (Subdomain takeover)
 + timesql (SQL injection vulnerabilities detected with time-based methodology)
 + upload (File upload vulnerabilities)
-+ wapp (Not an attack module, retrieves web technologies with versions and categories in use on the target)
++ wapp (Not an attack module, retrieves web technologies with versions and categories in use on the target, find corresponding CVEs)
 + wp_enum (Enumerate plugins and themes on a Wordpress website)
 + xss (XSS injection module)
 + xxe (XML External Entity attack)